rezakhademix/laravel-docker/README.md

 docker exec -it <container id> sh
 ```

-Tip: You may use /bin/bash or just bash so you should inspect your image to understand CMD part and change current
+Tip: You may use /bin/bash or just bash so after installing bash, you should inspect your image to understand CMD part and change current
 option to whatever you want.
 For this purpose run:

 ```